 A traditional Val di Sole cheese, it was also known as 'Casoleti' or 'Casolèt dell'Adamello'.
 The name comes from the Latin word caseolus, meaning 'small cheese'.
 It is a fresh cheese, produced using raw, whole milk from one or two milkings, heated to temperatures of about 35°-39°C with the addition of whey or of selected enzymes and calf rennet.
-The curd is left to rest for 20 to 30 minor of selected enzymes and calf rennet.
 The curd is left to rest for 20 to 30 minutes and then broken up into granules the size of a hazelnut.
 Once the curd has settled on the bottom of the container, it is collected and placed in plastic moulds.
 The moulds are turned over several times a day, at normal room temperature.
 On the next day the cheeses are placed in brine for 5 to 10 hours and then in fridges for 20 to 30 days.